Yankees manager Aaron Boone takes leave to get pacemaker - WTMJ

 NEW YORK (AP) — Yankees manager Aaron Boone took a leave of absence from the team to get a pacemaker and intends to return to work in a few days.

-New York said the procedure was likely to be performed later Wednesday at St. Joseph’s Hospital in Tampa, Florida.
+The team said the procedure took place Wednesday at St. Joseph’s Hospital in Tampa, Florida, and went as expected.

 “It sounds like it’s going to be a short-term thing,” general manager Brian Cashman said.
-“I do applaud him for being very open and honest.”
+“I do applaud him for being very open and honest and sharing about the circumstances that he’s going through right now.”

-Bench coach Carlos Mendoza took over as acting manager for Wednesday night’s exhibition against Toronto in Tampa.
+Bench coach Carlos Mendoza took over as acting manager for Wednesday night’s exhibition, a 4-1 win over Toronto in Tampa.

+“I was told that he’s recovering well, that everything went as planned,” Mendoza said.

+The 41-year-old Mendoza was a minor leaguer mostly with San Francisco and the Yankees from 1997-09 and is starting his 13th season working for the Yankees.

 Boone said in a statement the medical team is “confident that today’s surgery will allow me to resume all of my usual professional and personal activities and afford me a positive long-term health prognosis without having to change anything about my way of life.
 I look forward to getting back to work in the next several days.”